Better Sleep With a Body Pillow

-When you sleep with a body pillow -- an extra-long, firm pillow designed to support your body -- you are more likely to stay on your side throughout the night.
+When you sleep with a body pillow -- an extra-long, firm pillow designed to support your body, and especially your legs/knees -- you are more likely to stay on your side throughout the night.
 Side sleeping is associated with better health and better rest, so a body pillow can be a true blessing to you if you're looking for natural, satisfying sleep.
 I have used a pillow like this for years, and it makes a difference in how comfortable I am at night.
-My personal experience supports the idea of a connection between sleep position and quality of sleep.
+My personal experience supports the idea of a connection between sleep position and quality of sleep, and maybe you have had a similar experience.
 Since I began making it a point to sleep on my side, I have felt healthier.
+I sleep more soundly and wake up easier.
+My knees hurt hurt less, even when I went through a bout of hip bursitis, my body pillow made sleeping easier.
 So while a body pillow may seem like a simple, affordable part of your bedroom, it’s actually a very important part of your overall health, happiness, and well-being.

 Did You See Amy Adams in "Arrival" Cozying Up to a Body Pillow?

 Arrival is a great movie, highly recommended, and I couldn't help but notice that early on we're treated to a brief scene of star Amy Adams in bed, curled up with a body pillow.
 It's exactly like the one I have -- I know it's only a movie, but it was cool to see that I share something with one of my favorite actors (and characters -- go see Arrival!).